skovnats/SVE-Systemic-Verification-Engineering/README.md

 - Transparency over authority
 - Practice before formalization
 - Reproducibility as a first-class constraint
-- Create with Love for Human dignity
+- Love for Human dignity as an explicit design constraint

 ---